Finlay Macdonald (minister): Moderator of the General Assembly

 In September 2001, four ministers were shortlisted as moderator: Macdonald, Peter Neilson of St Cuthbert's Church in Edinburgh, Sheila Blount of Falkirk, and Margaret Forrester of St Michael's Church in Edinburgh.
-The City of Glasgow was well represented by this nomination as Macdonald, Neilson and Blount all had ties to Glasgow.
+The Glasgow was well represented by this nomination as Macdonald, Neilson and Blount all had ties to Glasgow.
 Moreover, the outgoing moderator John Miller was from Glasgow.

 Macdonald had an advantage over the other three candidates.
 In general, most holders of the office of Principal Clerk have become Moderator.
 Macdonald had become well-known and widely respected in the Church of Scotland.
 Noted commentator Stewart Lamont wrote about Macdonald's nomination:

 It was inevitable the widely-respected Finlay Macdonald would be proposed at some time.
 As secretary to each Moderator, he knows the job as well as any, and since the Queen will act as her own Lord High Commissioner next year, a safe pair of hands is needed.
 The current edition of Life and Work contains an article by Finlay Macdonald on the need to share out leadership responsibilities.
 Good timing or coincidence?
 Although classifiable as Old Kirk moderate, the current PC is PC on the subject of women in the ministry.
 When a parish minister in Jordanhill, he once demanded that a minister with fundamentalist views on women elders be required to pledge he would not veto women if he was inducted to another Glasgow parish.

 There was a 75% chance that the 2002 Moderator would have a Glasgow connection.
 Macdonald was announced the Moderator Designate on 20 October 2001, ending speculation that The Kirk was ready to appoint its first female moderator.
 Although some were disappointed that a woman was not chosen, most believe that the proper choice had been made.
 Macdonald himself was gracious and understanding of the importance of gender and the Moderator position saying, "Clearly I don't know what considerations swayed the nomination committee today.
 I am just very honoured.
 I would be delighted to see a woman as moderator and hope that will happen."

 In December 2001, Macdonald was appointed a Chaplain to the Queen in Scotland.